-The most significant five bits are the object class.
-The next three bits indicate the API to which the object class belongs.
-The next eight bits (16-23) are the number of the node on which this object was created.
+The most significant six bits are the object class.
+The next ten bits are the number of the node on which this object was created.
 The node number is always one (1) in a single processor system.
 The least significant sixteen bits form an identifier within a particular object type.
 This identifier, called the object index, ranges in value from 1 to the maximum number of objects configured for this object type.

-The four components of an object ID make it possible to quickly locate any object in even the most complicated multiprocessor system.
+The three components of an object ID make it possible to quickly locate any object in even the most complicated multiprocessor system.
 Object ID's are associated with an object by RTEMS when the object is created and the corresponding ID is returned by the appropriate object create directive.
 The object ID is required as input to all directives involving objects, except those which create an object or obtain the ID of an object.